 To effectively implement the principle of least privilege policy, your IT team needs to centrally manage and safeguard privileged accounts and their credentials for both non-humans (service accounts) and users.
 However, your IT team also needs to include applications, devices (like IoT devices), processes, and services in the least privileged access management process, as neglecting any unattended accounts within these categories can pose a security risk.

 Furthermore, you must opt for an identity and access management platform enabling your team to authorize and authenticate privileged system access to streamline the process.
-And once the least access privilege policy is implemented, your team needs to thoroughly conduct regular audits of privileged access, enforce time-limited access practices, and effectively monitor the access environment to protect sensitive SaaS app data.
+And once the least access principle policy is implemented, your team needs to thoroughly conduct regular audits of privileged access, enforce time-limited access practices, and effectively monitor the access environment to protect sensitive SaaS app data.

 To ensure this policy is effectively enforced, we've compiled a list of best practices that your IT team can follow: